Persian Gulf Residency: The Trucial States

-British activity in the Persian Gulf was primarily a commercial pursuit.
+British activity in the Persian Gulf was primarily commercial.
 Thus, the British Raj was slow to take action in protecting British and Indian shipping against raids from Qawasim pirates.
 By 1817, the Qawasim were spreading terror along the Indian coast to within 70 miles of Bombay.
 This threat generated a British military expedition in 1819, which crushed the Qawasim confederation and resulted in ratification of the General Maritime Treaty on 5 January 1820.
 Through extension and modification, this treaty formed the basis of British policy in the Persian Gulf for a century and half.
 The ruler of Bahrain as well as sheikhs along the northern coast of Oman pledged to maintain peace between their tribes and Britain and accepted clauses prohibiting slavery and cruel treatment of prisoners.
 The treaty further stipulated that the ships of maritime tribes would be freely admitted at British ports.
-While the treaty obviously served British interests, because it was sensibly magnanimous and aimed at securing all parties' interests, it effectively ended piracy in the Persian Gulf.
+While the treaty served British interests, because it was sensibly magnanimous and aimed at securing all parties' interests, it effectively ended piracy in the Persian Gulf.
 Articles 6 and 10 authorized the British Residency in the Persian Gulf to act as maritime police to administer the treaty's conditions and resolve tribal disputes.
 Article 7 condemned piracy among Arab tribes and implied a British obligation to maintain peace.
-The trucial system took explicit form in 1835, when raids by Bani Yas tribesmen, rivals of the Qawasim, led to a British-imposed truce during the summer pearling season.
+The Trucial system took explicit form in 1835, when raids by Bani Yas tribesmen –rivals of the Qawasim– led to a British-imposed truce during the summer pearling season.
 The truce was made year-long in 1838 and renewed annually until 1843 when it was extended for ten years.

-The trucial system received formal permanency with the "1853 Treaty of Maritime Peace in Perpetuity."
-The British policy of non-involvement in the internal affairs of the Trucial sheikhs was abandoned with passage of the "Exclusive Agreement" in March 1892.
+The Trucial system received formal permanency with the 1853 Perpetual Maritime Truce.
+The British policy of non-involvement in the internal affairs of the Trucial sheikhs was abandoned with passage of the Exclusive Agreement in March 1892.
 This agreement prohibited the Trucial rulers from yielding territorial sovereignty without British consent.
 Britain, moreover, assumed responsibility for foreign relations and thus, by implication, their protection.
-This treaty marked Britain's shift from commercial to strategic priorities and formed the diplomatic pillar of British authority in the Trucial states.
+This treaty marked Britain's shift from commercial to strategic priorities and formed the diplomatic pillar of British authority in the Trucial States.